50 Pound Heavy Bag Best Tool for Power & Precision

 How to Choose the Right 50 lb Heavy Bag for Your Needs

-Zach T., an amateur MMA fighter from Arizona, says:
+Zach T., an amateur MMA fighter from Arizona, shared his experience:

 “The TITLE 50 lb bag hangs in my garage.
-I use it for reflex training, combos, and warm-ups before sparring.
-It’s lighter than the gym’s 100 lb bag, but I get more movement and that keeps me on my toes.”
+I use it for reflex training, combinations, and warm-ups before sparring.
+It’s lighter than the gym’s 100 lb bag, but I get more movement, and that keeps me on my toes.”

 FAQs